 You put them on every day and forget about them — if they’re good.
 If they’re bad, you can’t help thinking about them.
-There are so many ways socks can go wrong: when they don’t hug your ankle tightly enough, or when the no-shows slip off in your shoes, or when you hate the pattern that’s peeking out from under your pants.
-So to find the best socks for men, we talked to a dozen guys — many of them men’s-fashion insiders — to get the intel.
+There are so many ways socks can go wrong: When they don’t hug your ankle tightly enough, when the no-shows slip off in your shoes, when you hate the pattern that’s peeking out from under your pants, or when one wash cycle turns them into an entirely different pair than the one you bought.

 While Calvin Klein may be better known for its underwear, writer Kevin Smith tells us these socks from the brand are are his go-tos.
-“These are my favorite socks because they’re long-lasting (I’ve had mine for several years), durable, and very comfortable.
-They never fall down, but at the same time they don’t cinch your leg so hard that they leave an indent once you change into gym shorts after work.”
+“These are my favorite socks because they’re long-lasting (I’ve had mine for several years), durable, and very comfortable,” he says.
+“They never fall down, but at the same time, they don’t cinch your leg so hard that they leave an indent once you change into gym shorts after work.”
 Sold as a set of three, the cost of each pair normally breaks down to a little more than $7 bucks — but the socks are even cheaper now that they’re on sale.